alocay/react-image-fuzzy/README.md

 **<ES6:**  `const Fuzzy = require('react-image-fuzzy');`

 ## Examples
 Using React Fuzzy is simple.
-Once imported, just use the <Fuzzy /> component, providing the image, the filters, and any necessary options:
+Once imported, just use the <Fuzzy /> component, providing the image, the filters, and any necessary parameters:

 ```jsx
 const myImage = require('./path/to/img.png');